RobertLau666/NovaNovel/README.md

-# AINovel
+# NovaNovel

-**AINovel** is an automatic batch novels generation system based on the DeepSeek API, supporting batch tasks and resume from breakpoints.
+**NovaNovel** is an automatic batch novels generation system based on the DeepSeek API, supporting batch tasks and resume from breakpoints.

 ## Set API Key
 Create a ```.env``` file in project root dir.